 “Isn’t this library a little small to be containing a lot of The Liberties database?”

-“Ahh, it is, however, I have this little touch screen here.
+“Ahh, it is.
+However, I have this little touch screen here.
 I type in a search and the books change to show the results.”
-He touched the small screen and before my eyes the book titles changed.
+He touched the small screen and before my eyes, the book titles changed.
 I picked one up and opened it.
-Inside was text, images and even videos playing on the pages.
+Inside were text, images, and even videos playing on the pages.
 I imagined going to the contents page and was expecting to flick through to the front of the book.
 The pages changed in front of my eyes and every page I flicked through had turned into contents.

 “Thought you might like it!”

 I could see a little writing table in the corner of this small room.
 A small desk with a book on and a pen next to it.
 I stared at it for a second, interested in it.